Saints 'deserve to be remembered' with greats

 He was named man of the match in Manchester, being awarded the Harry Sunderland Trophy by guest of honour Rob Burrow, and was in tears at the full-time whistle.

 "Emotional because of so many factors," he said.
-"Talk about fairytale endings and you could not have written a better script.
+"Talk about fairy-tale endings and you could not have written a better script.
 The last time being here, last time being coached by Woolfy and it was a lot to process.
 I am an emotional person and will probably shed a few more tears this weekend."

 Asked if the victory means he has changed his mind about retiring, Naiqama replied: "I haven't.
 It was a hard decision that me and my wife made.
 I have enjoyed my time and this group of players and coaching staff have been amazing on and off the field.
-It is something I am grateful for an I am definitely going to miss this team."
+It is something I am grateful for and I am definitely going to miss this team."

 'Disappointment is sickening'